henderjon/jsonstore/README.md

 Because I needed one and every other one is more than I needed.

-### My qunt Flo wrote one, why should I use yours?
+### My aunt Flo wrote one, why should I use yours?

 You probably shouldn't.
 Hers is most likely better.